pyeventsourcing/kurrentdbclient/README.md

 `current_version` argument when appending the new aggregate events.
-This ensures the consistency of the recorded aggregate events, because operations that generate new aggregate events can be retried with a freshly reconstructed aggregate if a `WrongCurrentVersion` exception is encountered when recording new events.
+This ensures the consistency of the recorded aggregate events, because operations that generate new aggregate events can be retried with a freshly reconstructed aggregate if a `WrongCurrentVersionError` exception is encountered when recording new events.
 This controlling behavior can be entirely disabled by setting the value of the `current_version` argument to the constant `StreamState.ANY`.
 More selectively, this behaviour can be disabled for existing streams by setting the value of the `current_version`